 All tests will be done as per the contract requirement outlined for material testing and sampling.
 All results will be submitted to the employer prior to incorporating in the project.
-Any result that doesn't meet the requirement for material sampling will not be used and new sample submitted for testing.
+Any result that doesn't meet the requirement for material sampling will not be used and new samples will be submitted for testing.